flipperdevices/flipperzero-firmware/README.md

 Default frequency is set to DAPNET - `439987500`

-To add new presets and frequencies create file `yourMicroSD/pocsag/settings.txt` And put [THIS](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/applications/main/subghz/resources/subghz/assets/setting_user.example) file contents into it, and edit this example for yourself, add needed frequencies
+To add new presets and frequencies create file `yourMicroSD/pocsag/settings.txt` <br>
+And put [THIS](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/applications/main/subghz/resources/subghz/assets/setting_user.example) file contents into it, and edit this example for yourself, add needed frequencies <br>
 Warning!!!
 This file is EXAMPLE!
-It contains frequencies that are commented with `#` `#` Is a comment symbol, if that symbol is present at the beggining of the line, that means this line will be ignored!
+It contains frequencies that are commented with `#` <br>
+`#` Is a comment symbol, if that symbol is present at the beggining of the line, that means this line will be ignored! <br>
-To add custom frequency you need to uncomment the line and edit numbers keeping its size (zeros at the end) `Frequency: 433000000`
+To add custom frequency you need to uncomment the line and edit numbers keeping its size (zeros at the end) `Frequency: 433000000` <br>
-To edit default freqency follow same procedure
+To edit default freqency follow same procedure <br>
 All custom frequencies added from this file will be at the end of the list in the frequency selector in the app!
-Scroll frequencies to the end to find your custom freq.
+Scroll frequencies to the end to find your custom freq. <br>
 Default list > Custom list